Stabbath/world-gen-prototype/README.md

 ## 2.2: Convergence and Divergence
 As the plates move, they will diverge from or converge at their boundaries, as we appropriately categorised.
 - New material must be produced where they diverge, as new crust is produced from the uprising mantle and what have you.
 - Where they converge, crust must be transformed and destroyed.
+Or in some cases also created, through volcanism.

+In general, we may want to keep con

 ### 2.2.1 Divergence
 Very simple: after every time step, we must fill all space around each divergent boundary that has become empty as space opens up between the plates.
 These new points get added onto to the plate on the appropriate side.

+### 2.2.2 Convergence
+Typically, crust/plates are classed as either continental or oceanic.
+Their mineral composition is different, with a key difference being that continental is less dense.
+Density also changes with age: older = denser.

+Where 2 plates converge, things happen.
+Firstly, in all but 1 case, there is subduction, which depends on which plate is less dense:
+- **Oceanic-oceanic:** the older plate gets subducted underneath the younger.
+  - There's a bit of a magmatic mess, leading to volcanic activity which creates new oceanic or intermediate crust.
+This creates a feature called an "island arc" (e.g. Caribbean chain).
+Not to be confused with hot spot island chains like Hawaii.
+- **Continental-continental:** neither can be subducted because they are just too light, causing uplift and deformation leading to massive mountain chains (e.g. Himalayas).
+- **Oceanic-continental:** the oceanic plate gets subducted underneath the continental plate.
+This causes uplift of the continental crust, causing mountain chains as well, but I think typically smaller than continental-continental (e.g. Andes).
+  - Additionally, there's a bit of a magmatic mess going down with the melting of the subducted plate, which leads to volcanism and the creation of new continental crust, in addition to the uplift.

 # Modeling 3: Hot Spots
-Hot Spots are ....

-There are estimated to be about 40-50 active hot spots on Earth.

-They are considered to have a constant position, unlike divergent boundaries which often move with the plates.
+Hot Spots are places on the earth's crust where magma seeps upwards, disconnected from any boundary line.
+They are considered to have a constant position, unlike boundaries which often move with the plates.
+As they periodically emit matter through volcanism, they form mountains.
+As the plates move through and away, this causes island chains (e.g. Hawaii).
+If there's enough mass to reach sea level, it's what's called a "seamount".
+These islands are really a series of volcanoes with varying levels of activity: as a volcano gets pushed away from the hot spot, its activity decreases until it becomes extinct.

 They are mostly centered on and around divergent boundaries (although it can still be quite distant), and *never* appear on top of subductive boundaries (the main type of convergence).
 - **TODO Question:** How does that work with the fact that they're supposed to have constant positions?
 Or do divergent boundaries also have constant positions?
 And just convergent ones can move.
-Unless the thing is that if the divergent boundary moves, then the hot spots that start to become too far away die out.
+Unless the thing is that if the divergent boundary moves, then the hot spots that start to be too far away die out.

+There are estimated to be about 40-50 active hot spots on Earth.

+# Modeling 4: Crust Creation & Mineral Resources
+As already mentioned, crust gets remixed and created at all bondaries except continental-continental convergent, as well as at hot spots.

+There are a couple of open questions in this area:
+1. Should we worry about keeping crust creating equal to crust destruction (at subduction areas)?
+Will that be relevant?
+2. How do we represent different types of crust and rock?
+Is just a single monolithic "crust" enough?
+Do we just go with continental and oceanic?
+An arbitrary array?
+Or do we even go more specific and look at different types of rocks, in greater detail than just "oceanic" and "continental"?

+So below follow a number of explorations of these concerns...

+## Continental, Oceanic, or Both?
+**TODO Question:** Plates can have both oceanic AND continental crust.
+Should we model this?
+And how?
+As a percentage, as 2 (or more) layers of a single plate, or some other way?

+For reference, Earth's crust is about 30% continental.

+## Mineral Resources & Rock Types
+- Hotspot Volcanism: generates **Basalt**